fbpx

 What is unassisted birth?

 Unassisted birth is sometimes called ‘free birth’.
-It means deciding to give birth at home or somewhere else without the help of a healthcare professional such as a midwife.
+It means deciding to give birth at home or somewhere else without the attendance of a maternity healthcare professional such as a midwife.

-Unassisted birth does not mean giving birth at home before the midwife you planned had time to arrive.
+Unassisted birth does not mean planning to birth at home with a midwife and then giving birth before the midwife arrives.
 This is called ‘born before arrival’.
+(BBA).

 Is it legal to give birth without assistance?